neurospeech/asp-net-core-extensions/Eternity/README.md

 ### Nested Activities Not Supported

 You cannot call an activity within an activity, by doing so, you will break the execution cycle.
 An Activity must return control back to the `RunAsync` method and only `RunAsync` method can schedule/call any other activity.

+### Storage

+Currently we are supporting Azure Queue/Table storage.
+You can implement your own storage easily.